-Our gay Portugal cycling tour ends in Lagos, but a morning transfer will be provided to the Faro Airport in time to meet flights departing at 9:45 am or later.
+Our gay Portugal cycling tour ends in Lagos.
+We encourage you to stay an extra night to enjoy this southern coastal area of Portugal.
+For those flying out, a morning group transfer will be provided to the Faro Airport in time to meet flights departing at 10:00 am or later.
 (If you need to catch an earlier flight, our guides can help arrange for a transfer for the 40-mile ride to Faro.)
-There are also express buses directly from Lagos to Lisbon (about 4 hours) if you have time for an extra night in Lisbon.
+There are also express buses directly from Lagos to Lisbon (about 4 hours) as well as a train if you have time for an extra night in Lisbon.
 We hope you will have a safe journey home!

-Price includes: Comfortable and interesting hotels each night; All breakfasts, 6 lunches, and 5 dinners; Services of two tour guides; Van support to get luggage (and tired riders!) to destination; Use of helmet and bike (your choice of hybrid or road bike); Map and detailed route instructions; Guided tours of historic sites; Transfer from Lagos, Portugal to Faro Airport on last morning of tour to meet 11 am or later flights (guides can assist in reserving earlier transfers if need be).
-HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: Comfortable and interesting hotels each night; All breakfasts, 6 lunches, and 5 dinners; Services of two tour guides; Van support to get luggage (and tired riders!) to destination; Use of helmet and bike (your choice of hybrid or road bike); Map and detailed route instructions and turn-by-turn directions on our route app (does not need cellular connectivity once loaded); Guided tours of historic sites; Transfer from Lagos, Portugal to Faro Airport on last morning of the tour to meet 11 am or later flights (guides can assist in reserving earlier transfers if need be).
+Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.